Home and Learn: Android Course

 We can now use this image in our app.

-You should see a blue arrow connecting the two:
+You should see an arrow connecting the two:

 Now add a constraint from the left of the Image View to the left edge of the screen, just like you did for the Text View.
 Likewise, connect the right edge of the Image View to the right edge of the screen.
-Your blueprint will then look like this:
+Your blueprint will then look like this (if not, change the values in the dropdowns to match ours):

 In the next lesson, you'll learn about a different type of layout - LinearLayout.